Whole Earth Forecaster Home

 But the one that can see years ahead, he has a telescope but he can't make anybody believe he has it.

-Will Rogers, The Autobiography of Will Rogers, 1949.
+Will Rogers, The Autobiography of Will Rogers, 1949

 Weather

-Precipitation
+U.S. Long-Term Precipitation

 Microsoft Excel Chart

-Data source: http://www.ncdc.noaa.gov/cgi-bin/res40.pl?page=climvisgsod.html
+source: http://www.ncdc.noaa.gov/cgi-bin/res40.pl?page=climvisgsod.html

 Precipitation and Auto Accidents

 Since Daily BT can forecast precipitation, it's not surprising that BT can also forecast automobile accident rates.
-Below are compared total daily auto accidents in Oklahoma and daily Berg Timer for the first half of 2000.
+Below are compared total daily auto accidents in Oklahoma and daily Berg Timer (inverted) for the first half of 2000.
 Below that is a chart of Daily Tulsa Oklahoma Precipitation for the same period.
 BT has been shifted five days to the right to account for the five day lag period for Oklahoma.

 Microsoft Excel Chart

-Almost every peak in accidents coincides with a bottom in BT (BT has been inverted for easy viewing).
+Almost every peak in accidents coincides with a bottom in BT (BT has been inverted for easier viewing).
 Law enforcement and health agencies all over the world can use this to prepare for probable high accident periods.

-Data source for precipitation: http://www.ncdc.noaa.gov/cgi-bin/res40.pl?page=climvisgsod.html
+source for precipitation: https://www.ncdc.noaa.gov/

 Microsoft Excel Chart